EXERCISE DURING PREGNANCY!

 The changes that occur in your body during pregnancy can cause your core to feel weaker and more unstable.
-Relaxin, the hormone released during pregnancy, causes the ligaments and muscles of the body to become more flexible.
-This flexibility is necessary for birth but it has the unwanted effect of creating less stability, particularly in your pelvic area.
-Added to that your growing baby will begin to stretch your front abdominal muscles (the rectus abdominis – better known as the ‘6-pack muscles’) and cause your pelvis to tilt with the added weight, creating instability.
+Relaxin, the hormone released during pregnancy, causes the ligaments and muscles to become more flexible.
+This flexibility is necessary for birth.
+But it has the unwanted effect of creating less stability, particularly in your pelvic area.
+Added to that your growing baby will begin to stretch your front abdominal muscles (the rectus abdominis – better known as the ‘6-pack muscles’).
+And cause your pelvis to tilt with the added weight, creating instability.

-Having a well functioning core and pelvic floor during and after pregnancy is extremely important as it can help avoid or reduce issues such as diastasis recti (abdominal separation) and dysfunction such as incontinence.
+Having a well functioning core and pelvic floor during and after pregnancy is extremely important.
+It can help avoid or reduce issues such as diastasis recti (abdominal separation) and dysfunction such as incontinence.

-What most of us think of as “core exercises” crunches, extended front planks and sit-ups are not recommended during pregnancy as these can increase intra-abdominal pressure and make the gap between the abdominal muscles wider (diastasis recti).
+What most of us think of as “core exercises” crunches, extended front planks and sit-ups are not recommended during pregnancy.
+These can increase intra-abdominal pressure and make the gap between the abdominal muscles wider (diastasis recti).
 So what can we do?

 Safe pregnancy training to support your core and pelvic floor:

-- Work on the glutes!
-Strong legs and glutes will help both during labour – you’ll need those muscles for the pushing marathon that delivery can be – and in postpartum recovery.
+Strong legs and glutes will help both during labour: You’ll need those muscles for the pushing marathon that delivery can be.
+And in postpartum recovery.
 Weakness in the glutes is often a key cause of lower back pain.

 A strong body with a stable, well functioning core and pelvic floor will help you achieve a more comfortable pregnancy and recover faster postnatally.
-Working with a pregnancy fitness specialist can help you to achieve this in a safe way for you as an individual.
+Working with a pregnancy personal trainer can help you to achieve this in a safe way for you as an individual.

-Why would I need a personal trainer qualified in pregnancy exercise?
+Why would I need a qualified pregnancy personal trainer?

-A pregnancy personal trainer is someone who is qualified to train you during your pregnancy, in order to ensure the exercise you perform will keep both you and your baby safe and injury free.
+A pregnancy personal trainer is someone who is qualified to train you during your pregnancy.
+They will ensure the exercise you perform will keep both you and your baby safe and injury free.

-The extra knowledge and experience that a pregnancy fitness specialist brings with them will enable them to create a series of exercises that are entirely customised to your physical needs.
-They will also be able to take into account any changes that occur throughout the pregnancy and adapt the exercise regime in accordance.
+The extra knowledge and experience that a pregnancy personal trainer brings with them will enable them to create a series of exercises that are entirely customised to your physical needs.
+They will also be able to take into account any changes that occur throughout the pregnancy.
+Adapting the exercise regime in accordance.

-You can exercise safe in the knowledge that the person prescribing your exercise is always mindful of any issues or changes (medical, physical or emotional) that may come up and will refer you to the relevant medical or health professional, should the need arise.
+You can exercise safe in the knowledge that the pregnancy personal trainer prescribing your exercise is always mindful of any issues or changes that may come up.
+Be they medical, physical or emotional.
+And will refer you to the relevant medical or health professional, should the need arise.

 What are the benefits of pregnancy exercise?

-Exercise is a recipe for feeling great, whatever age or stage of life you are in, but exercise during pregnancy can have some unique benefits that make keeping active a no-brainer.
+Exercise is a recipe for feeling great, whatever age or stage of life you are in.
+However, exercise during pregnancy, working with a pregnancy personal trainer, can have some unique benefits that make keeping active a no-brainer.